sparkfun/Proto_Pedal/projects/teensy-based/sketches/AutoRoller/readme.md

 * Tone knob at A1 -- Output filter cutoff and resonance.
 CCW is low filter high Q, CW is high filter low Q
 * Depth knob at A6 -- Sets modulation depth
 * Speed knob at A7 -- Sets modulation osc rate

+Directory contents:

+* AutoRoller.ino -- The sketch.
+Requires teensyduino
+* AutoRollerAudioProject.png -- A picture of the Audio Tool workspace
+* AutoRollerAudioProject.txt -- The output data that corresponds with the graphic.
+Note:  This may differ from the sketch but should always match the graphic.
+This is so you can modify the sketch but still have the source Audio Tool project, until you are happy with the changes and the png/txt can be updated.